 The solution shows product category level associations and SKU level associations that are across categories.
 These associations are useful in identifying cross-sell.
 For example, how certain industrial sewing machines are associated with certain type of fax machines and printers, or how certain scanners are associated with certain type of personal printers.

-The solution shows the base products and its within category associations to a premier product.
-These associations help up-sell with higher probability of lift could be positioned.
+The solution shows the base products and its associations to a premier product within category.
+These associations help identify those opportunities for up-sell and how they can be positioned for a higher probability of lift.
 For example, standard yield ink could be up-sold to high yield ink, or single cartridge pack could be up-sold to 3 cartridge pack, or regular paper could be up-sold to premium type paper.

 Data Bricks is the main processing engine, with jobs scheduled for daily data refresh and AWS end point call to rescore the associations.
 Output is made available to Tableau post daily refresh.
 Tableau automatically refreshes the data in the dashboards through a daily scheduler.